MPCarreau/Concordia-Bookings-/README.md

 Concordia Booking Website

-This is a collaborative project: A web-based resource booking system built with Express.js, MySQL, and JavaScript.
+A web-based resource booking system built with Express.js, MySQL, and JavaScript.

+## Contributions
+This project was developed collaboratively as part of a group project.
+Some contributors have chosen to remain private and are therefore not individually listed in this repository.

+Micah Carreau

+Worked on the development of several administrative and user-focused features, including:

+Booking approval and rejection system for administrators Resource blocking and unblocking functionality Administrative controls to create, edit, and remove resources (frontend and backend) Statistics dashboard implementation (frontend)
+Email notification system for booking confirmations, modifications, and cancellations Dynamic navigation system based on user session state and role permissions (logged out, user, or administrator) Dark mode feature implementation

+Also contributed to improving overall user experience and administrative workflow management throughout the application.

 ## 🎯 Features